lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

 ### Impact on the System

-The addition of the Paper Knowledge Extraction System significantly enhances the Watson Co-Scientist's capabilities:
+The addition of the Paper Knowledge Extraction System significantly enhances the Raul Co-Scientist's capabilities:

 1. **Greater Scientific Depth**: The system now understands complete papers rather than just abstracts, capturing methods, results, and discussions.